 The HiLASE Centre is a part of the Institute of Physics, the largest institute of the Czech Academy of Sciences.
 The present research programme of the Institute comprises five branches of physics: particle physics, the physics of condensed matter, solid state physics, optics and plasma physics.

-The long-term development strategy of the HiLASE Centre is available here.
+The long-term development strategy of the HiLASE Centre and other company documents are available HERE.

 Tomas Mocek, Head of HiLASE: “Implement today, perfect tomorrow”